Saseekazmi/blog/cltsnm0db000h0akz5f1k2anz.md

 ---

-Hello!
-I hope you are doing well.
-I have been working on a Next.js project that uses Auth0 to securely manage user flows.
-It has multiple sections and routes where users can log in or log out.
-In the existing implementation, when users log out, they are redirected to the homepage.
-I want to redirect users to the same page or route from which they initiated the logout.
+Hello Everyone!
+I have been working on a Next.js project that uses Auth0 to manage user flows securely.
+It has multiple sections and routes where users can log in or out.
+Currently, when users log out, they are redirected to the homepage.
+However, I want to modify this behaviour to redirect users to the exact same page or route from which they initiated the logout.

 ### **Do you think there is a simple and straightforward solution in the Auth0-Next.js SDK?**